volkx075/stock-analysis/README.md

     Next i

+Stock performances in 2017 performed much higher than they did in 2018.
+All stocks went up in 2017 except for TERP.
+Four of the rising stocks went up over 100%.
+In 2018, all stocks went down except ENPH and RUN.\

 The original code's runtime was 0.668 seconds for 2017.
 The image below shows the runtime of the refactored code for 2017.
 This shows the refactored code runs faster than the original code.\
 ![2017 Run Time](Resources/VBA_Challenge_2017.PNG)

 The original code's runtime was 0.629 seconds for 2018.
-The image below shows the runtime of hte refactored code for 2018.
+The image below shows the runtime of the refactored code for 2018.
 This shows the refactored code runs faster than the original code.\
 ![2018 Run Time](Resources/VBA_Challenge_2018.png)
 ## Summary
 ### Advantages and Disadvantages of Refactoring Code
 There are advantages to refactoring code.
 One of the biggest advantages is effeciency.
 Effecient code is more organized, takes fewer steps, and easier to fix bugs.
 If code appears to be messy or takes way more steps than it should, then refactoring should be done.
 However, there are some disadvantages to refactoring.
 You don't want to refactor code if you don't have enough time.
 Also, if refactoring code costs more than just rewriting the code from the beginning.
 ### Advantages and Disadvantages of the Original and Refactored VBA Script
+The biggest advantage of the refactored VBA script was the run time.
+Changing three of the variables to arrays and adding the tickerIndex, completely descreased the run time.
+Another advantage is the organization.
+The code looks a lot cleaner.
+It has three separate loops and no nested loops, whereas, the original code had a nested loop.
+All these advantages were the disadvantages of the original code.
+The original code had a longer run time and was not as organized.